jdlien/Kaleidoscope-LEDEffect-FunctionalColor/README.md

 If you want to set specific colors for individual keys that are not specified in the colorMap struct, you can use a set of included macros to create a custom color override function **before** you declare a FunctionalColors instance, then specify your colorList when you initialize FunctionalColor.

 The following example shows how this can be done.
+Note that this example is done within the `kaleidoscope::LEDFunctionalColor` namespace -- add `using namespace kaleidoscope::LEDFunctionalColor;` to avoid needing to prefix colors and functions.
 ```c++
 // Make a new colorList named "customColors"
 FC_START_COLOR_LIST(customColors)